rasbt/pattern_classification/resources/data_glossary.md

 [[back to top](#table-of-contents)]

-Stochastic Gradient Descent (SGD) is a machine learning algorithm that seeks to minimize an objective (or cost) function and can be grouped into the category of linear classifiers for supervised learning tasks.
-SGD is easy to implement and especially popular for its computational efficiency.
+Stochastic Gradient Descent (SGD) (also see [Gradient Descent](#gradient-descent)) is a machine learning algorithm that seeks to minimize an objective (or cost) function and can be grouped into the category of linear classifiers for supervised learning tasks.
+In contrast to [Batch Gradient Descent](#batch-gradient-descent), the gradient is computed from a single sample.
 <br>
 <br>